PRESS

 The Colour Of Love

+There is something in this song that the world needs now!
 This youtube delight contains 3:24 minutes of the carefree, goodtime music you expect from Ray Dorset, aka Mungo Jerry.
 Your feet will be tapping along to its easy, infectious beat as the irresistible Mungo groove carries you along its neat melody.
 As catchy as other Mungo classics, the song is light, bright, and as uplifting as when the sun comes out from behind the clouds.

 The video is full of sunlight and style and it perfectly complements the song.
 Treats include a montage of multiple Ray Dorsets, playing an array of instruments including guitars, piano, bass, banjo, accordion and even the ubiquitous Mungo Jerry jug!
 Sunny scenes of nature in all its splendour carry the song along its melodic path to the last beat that leaves you wanting more.
 This little piece of uncomplicated genius could help us whistle and hum our way happily through lockdown.